 Hardy is a term used to describe a plant’s ability to survive in a specific climate zone—even through the cold of winter.
-Commonly gardeners use the term “hardy” to describe a plant that can survive a freeze, frost, or a cold snap.
+Commonly gardeners use the term “hardy” to describe a plant that can survive a freeze, frost, or cold snap.

 Tender is a word used to describe plants that are injured by frost or cold weather.
 Tender plants must be protected from temperatures near freezing.